Rostbratwurst/ml-agents/docs/Learning-Environment-Create-New.md

 In order for the Agent to use the Heuristic, You will need to set the `Behavior Type` to `Heuristic Only` in the `Behavior Parameters` of the RollerAgent.

-Press **Play** to run the scene and use the arrows keys to move the Agent around the platform.
+Press :arrow_forward: to run the scene and use the arrows keys to move the Agent around the platform.
 Make sure that there are no errors displayed in the Unity Editor Console window and that the Agent resets when it reaches its target or falls from the platform.
 Note that for more involved debugging, the ML-Agents SDK